-(c) Establishment of a National Digital Grid by:
+(c) Establishment of a National Digital Gridby:

 - i.
 Creating National Fibre Authority - ii.
-Establishing Common Service Ducts and utility corridors in all new city and highway road projects, and related elements - iii.
-Creating a collaborative institutional mechanism between Centre, States and Local Bodies for Common Rights of Way, standardisation of costs and timelines; and removal of barriers to approvals - iv.
-Facilitating development of Open Access Next Generation Networks - (d) Facilitate the establishment of Mobile Tower Infrastructure by: - i.
+EstablishingCommon Service Ducts and utility corridors in all new city and highway road projects, and related elements - iii.
+Creating a collaborative institutional mechanism between Centre, States and Local Bodies for Common Rights of Way,standardisation of costs and timelines; and removal of barriers to approvals - iv.
+Facilitating development of Open Access Next Generation Networks

+(d) Facilitate the establishment of Mobile Tower Infrastructure by:

+- i.
 Extending incentives and exemptions for the construction of telecom towers - ii.
 According accelerated Rights of Way permissions for telecom towers in government premises - iii.
-Promoting deployment of solar and green energy for telecom towers - (e) Improve international connectivity and reduce the cost of international bandwidth by facilitating setting up of International Cable Landing Stations by rationalising access charges and removing regulatory hurdles - i.
-Encourage sharing of active infrastructure by enhancing the scope of Infrastructure Providers (IP) and promoting deployment of common sharable, passive as well as active, infrastructure; - (f) Enabling Infrastructure Convergence of IT, telecom and broadcasting sectors: - i.
+Promotingand incentivizing deployment of solar and green energy for telecom towers - (e) Improve international connectivity and reduce the cost of international bandwidth by facilitating setting up of International Cable Landing Stations by rationalising access charges and removing regulatory hurdles; and by benchmarking international bandwidth to global trends. - (f) Encourage and facilitate sharing of active infrastructure by enhancing the scope of Infrastructure Providers (IP) and promoting and incentivizing deployment of common sharable, passive as well as active, infrastructure.

+(g) Enabling Infrastructure Convergence of IT, telecom and broadcasting:

+- i.
 Amending the Indian Telegraph Act, 1885 and other relevant acts for the purpose of convergence in coordination with respective ministries - ii.
 Establishing a unified policy framework and spectrum management regime for broadcast and broadband technologies - iii.
-Restructuring of legal, licensing and regulatory frameworks for reaping the benefits of convergence - (g) Creating a Broadband Readiness Index for States/ UTs to attract investments and address RoW challenges
+Restructuring of legal, licensing and regulatory frameworks for reaping the benefits of convergence - iv.
+Allowing benefits of convergence in areas such as IP-PSTN switching

-- (h) Encouraging investment in broadband infrastructure through fiscal incentives, including accelerated depreciation and tax incentives; and incentivizing fixed line broadband - (i) By encouraging innovative approaches to infrastructure creation and access including through resale and Virtual Network Operators (VNO) - (j) Promoting broadband connectivity through innovative and alternative technologies - 1.2 Recognizing Spectrum as a key natural resource for public benefit to achieve India's socio-economic goals, optimise availability and utilisation by: - (a) Making adequate spectrum available to be equipped for the new broadband era: - i.
+- (h) Creating a Broadband Readiness Index for States/ UTs to attract investments and address RoW challenges - (i) Encouraging investment in broadband infrastructure through fiscal incentives, including accelerated depreciation and tax incentives; and incentivizing fixed line broadband - (j) By encouraging innovative approaches to infrastructure creation and access including through resale and Virtual Network Operators (VNO) - (k) Promoting broadband connectivity through innovative and alternative technologies - 1.2 Recognizing Spectrum as a key natural resource for public benefit to achieve India's socio-economic goals, ensure transparency in allocation and optimise availability and utilisation by: - (a) Developing a transparent, normative and fair policy for spectrum assignments and allocations - (b) Making adequate spectrum available to be equipped for the new broadband era: - i.
 Identifying and making available new Spectrum bands for Access and Backhaul segments for timely deployment and growth of 5G networks. - ii.
 Making available harmonized and contiguous spectrum required for deployment of next generation access technologies - iii.
 Further liberalizing the spectrum sharing, leasing and trading regime - iv.
-Coordinating with Government departments for freeing underutilised/ substitutable spectrum, and its auctioning and/ or assignment along with unutilised spectrum for efficient and productive use - v.
+Coordinating with Government departments for freeing underutilised/ substitutable spectrum, and its assignment along with unutilised spectrum for efficient and productive use - v.
 Optimal Pricing of Spectrum to ensure sustainable and affordable access to Digital Communications - vi.
 Simplifying the process of obtaining permissions from various agencies such as WPC and SACFA in order to promote efficiency - vii.
-Enabling Light Touch licensing/de-licensing for broadband proliferation - viii.
+Enabling Light Touch licensing/ de-licensing of spectrum for broadband proliferation - viii.
 Promoting the co-use/ secondary use of spectrum - ix.
-Constituting a Spectrum Advisory Team (SAT) consisting of experts, industry and academia to facilitate the identification of new bands, applications and efficiency measures to catalyse innovation and efficient spectrum management - (b) Transparent and fair mode of spectrum allocation by developing a fair, flexible, simple and transparent method for spectrum assignments and allocations - (c) Efficient spectrum utilisation and management: - i.
-Ensuring the optimum utilisation of spectrum by management of interference free spectrum and encouraging new technologies and consolidation - ii.
-Monitoring efficient utilization of spectrum by conducting systematic audits of the spectrum allocated to both commercial and government organizations and deploy dynamic database systems for interference assessment - iii.
+Constituting a Spectrum Advisory Team (SAT) consisting of experts, industry and academia to facilitate the identification of new bands, applications and efficiency measures to catalyse innovation and efficient spectrum management - (c) Efficient spectrum utilisation and management: - i.
+Ensuring the optimum utilisation of spectrum by management of interference free spectrum and encouraging new technologies and consolidation

+- ii.
+Monitoring efficient utilization of spectrum by conducting systematic audits of the spectrum allocated to both commercial and government organizations - iii.
+Deploying dynamic database systems for allocation/ interference management - iv.
 Publishing annual spectrum utilization and availability roadmap for communication needs including those of aircraft and vessels